nulisx/masochi.st/replit.md

 # [Glowi.es](https://glowi.es) Bio Link Platform Service

 ## Overview
-Drugs.RIP is an exclusive, invite-only bio link platform, similar to Linktree, enabling users to create custom profile pages.
+Glowi.es is an exclusive, invite-only bio link platform, similar to Linktree, enabling users to create custom profile pages.
 These pages can feature social media links, digital collectibles, and various integrations.
 The platform is designed with a comprehensive, hierarchical role-based access control system to manage user privileges.
 The business vision is to provide a minimalist, highly customizable, and secure bio link service that stands out through its refined design and robust feature set, targeting users who value aesthetics and controlled access.

 ## User Preferences
 I want iterative development.